AmazingAng/Clone0/README.md

 602c8060095f395ff3
 ```

-And the rest are runtime/contract code of the standard proxy.
+The rest are runtime/contract code of the standard proxy.
 The length of the creation code is `53` bytes.

 ### Deploy with Solidity